vitalvirtue/cloud-resume-challange-vv/README.md

 <img width="80%" src="https://github.com/vitalvirtue/cloud-resume-challange-vv/blob/master/crc-aws.png" />
 </p>

-## I recently completed the AWS Cloud Resume Challenge and I highly recommend it to others.
+## I recently completed the AWS Cloud Resume Challenge and I highly recommend it.

 My journey with AWS started a few weeks ago with <a href="https://aws.amazon.com/training/digital/aws-cloud-quest/">AWS Cloud Quest</a>.
 I really liked the hands-on teaching style of the game.
 I have always been a believer in learning through hands-on experience, and the Cloud Resume Challenge has allowed me to further develop my cloud and DevOps skills.